 Her statue will be on display at the Newseum beginning September 21 and will remain there for several months.
 After that, the statue will become part of the West Kentucky African-American Heritage Center in her hometown of Russellville.

-Michael Morrow is a volunteer historian in Russellville who serves as a guide at the African-American Heritage Center.
-Morrow said Dunnigan had to push hard to get access to the highest levels of government.
+Michael Morrow, a volunteer historian in Russellville who serves as a guide at the African-American Heritage Center, said Dunnigan had to push hard to get access to the highest levels of government.

-Joe Gran Clark is an attorney who is active in historic preservation in Russellville and said Dunnigan’s accomplishments have a lasting impact.
+Joe Gran Clark, an attorney who is active in historic preservation in Russellville, said Dunnigan’s accomplishments have a lasting impact.